Honors in English

 English Honors students take, in addition to fulfilling the major requirements, two sequential Honors seminars (L14 399: Senior Research Seminars I and II), one of which can count as an upper-level elective towards the major.
 This intensive seminar aims to cultivate the intellectual skills and habits required for a successful honors degree, and is taken in both the fall and spring of the senior year.
 Students also enroll in an independent study course (L14 5001:Honors Thesis Tutorial) with their thesis advisor's signature.
 Throughout the senior year students must maintain a 3.65 average in their English classes as well as a 3.65 undergraduate average overall in order to receive final Honors in English.

 To apply for Honors candidacy, students submit an application form and a writing sample (an essay of no fewer than eight pages written for a previous English literature course).
-Students must also arrange to have two English literature instructors write brief recommendations on their behalf, which should be emailed directly to the Academic Coordinator in English.
+Students must also arrange to have two English literature instructors write brief recommendations on their behalf, which should be emailed directly to Professor Guinn Batten (mgbatten@wustl.edu) in English.
 All application materials must be submitted by May 15th before the student's senior year, but students are encouraged to apply earlier if they can.
 Students will be notified of the outcome by June 15.
 Given this schedule, prospective Honors candidates who will study abroad during one or both semesters of their junior year are encouraged to consult the Director of English Honors, Professor Guinn Batten, before departure.

 Student Testimonials